bkw777/WP-2_IC-Card/README.md

 Pin 37, BCHK/Vchk, Battery Voltage Check: Unknown usage.
 The schematic on service manual page 8-2 doesn't show Vchk connecting to anything else.
 I also cannot find anything anywhere on the board that connects to the pin.
 I probed all over the board and could not find continuity anywhere.
 These PCBs don't connect Vchk.

 # TODO

+The diodes on the RAM card are too tiny and the polarity marking too faint for DIY hand soldering.
+Need to find something in a larger package yet still have the lowest possible forward voltage.

+The capacitor for the RAM card is out of production.
+Need to pick something else.

 CamelFORTH on ROM?
 But how to construct rom image?
 Same as RAM (which requires formatting and is a filesystem with multiple files and names and metadata like a disk)?
 Or raw executable written starting a 0x0000?